lildude/gonefora.run/_posts/2016-08-16-week-in-review-8-14-aug-16.md

 Wednesday was a longish MAF run in which I felt fantastic with Thursday, Friday and Saturday dedicated to being recovery runs keeping my HR under 144 BPM, with a set of 6x 100m strides tacked onto the end of Thursday's run.
 It took until Saturday's run to start feeling fully recovered from the intervals which worked out perfectly.

 Sunday rolled around and I was feeling fantastic.
-I ate a good meal the night before - roast chicken with roast butternut and beetroot is becoming my go-to race staple - limited my alcohol to a 340ml can of Life & Death IPA :yum: and two small glasses of wine and got a good night's sleep.
+I ate a good meal the night before - roast chicken with roast butternut and beetroot is becoming my go-to race staple - limited my alcohol to a 340ml can of Life & Death IPA 😋 and two small glasses of wine and got a good night's sleep.
 I woke up nice and early on Sunday morning, had my customary Bulletproof coffee, breakfast and headed to the race.

 I knew this was an undulating course going in so wasn't expecting to dip under 80 mins but I changed my mind towards the end of the first lap when I discovered that the ups weren't that steep or long, but the downs were, and I was flying down the downs.